Best First-Time Homebuyer Programs in Georgia

 First-Time Homebuyer Programs in Georgia

-Georgia offers home loan and down payment assistance programs.
+Georgia offers home loans and down payment assistance programs.
 Here’s the scoop on each program and its eligibility requirements.
 Before you reach out to a mortgage broker or real estate agent, you should look into these programs and see what’s available to you.

-Best for Low-Cost Mortgage Financing: The Georgia Dream Homeownership Program
+1. Best for Low-Cost Mortgage Financing: The Georgia Dream Homeownership Program

 The Georgia Dream Homeownership program is a first-time homebuyer program that offers affordable 30-year fixed-interest rate mortgages.
-It offers conventional mortgages and loans backed by the Federal Housing Administration (FHA), U.S. Department of Agriculture (USDA) and Veterans Affairs (VA) through approved private lenders for a single-family home.
+It offers conventional mortgages and loans backed by the Federal Housing Administration (FHA), U.S. Department of Agriculture (USDA), and Veterans Affairs (VA) through approved private lenders for a single-family home.

 To qualify, you must be a first-time homebuyer or someone who hasn’t owned a home for at least three years.
 You can also qualify if you're buying in a targeted area.
 You'll also need to meet income and assets maximums and complete a buyer education program.